JimohSegun/checkup_e-commerce/README.md

-# I developed a contemporary e-commerce site with React.js and TypeScript, incorporating Tailwind for styling
+# I developed a contemporary e-commerce website with React.js and TypeScript, incorporating Tailwind for styling

 * Quick start